-Background illumination intensity was $4.5 \times 10^{11}$ photons/cm/s.
-The setup was otherwise the same as for the local versus nonlocal adaptation experiment, except that an additional stimulus LED was used to provide flashes to the anterior region.
-Order of stimulation was: 1.
-Anterior only; 2.
-Anterior and posterior together; 3.
-Anterior only again to test if we could recover the initial responses.
-After that we cut the cord posterior to the recording site, which disconnected the posterior half of the body from our recording site, and tested for the influence of stray light by stimulating: 4.
-Posterior only (which potentially could affect the anterior side through stray light); 5.
-Anterior only, to test if initial responses could be recovered.
+Background illumination intensity was 4.5×10^{11} photons cm-2 s-1.
+The setup was otherwise the same as for the local versus non-local adaptation experiment, except that an additional stimulus LED was used to provide flashes to the anterior region.
+Order of stimulation was: (1) anterior only; (2) anterior and posterior together; (3) anterior only again to test whether we could recover the initial responses.
+After that, we cut the cord posterior to the recording site, which disconnected the posterior half of the body from our recording site, and tested for the influence of stray light by stimulating (4) posterior only (which potentially could affect the anterior side through stray light); and (5) anterior only, to test whether initial responses could be recovered.
 Stimulus duration, intensity range, step size, order of stimulation and time between stimuli were as before.